ikigamisama/ETL_Air_Quality/README.md

 ## Description

 This project extracts air quality data for Philippine cities from January 1, 2025 to June 1, 2025.
-It downloads a comprehensive list of cities from OpenWeatherMap's bulk data, filters for Philippine cities, and then collects historical air pollution data for each location.
+It downloads a comprehensive list of cities from OpenWeatherMap's bulk data, filters for Philippine cities, and then collects historical air pollution data for each locations.

 ## Features